 - And if that was not enough, Australia has tropical islands with dreamy beaches like Cocos Islands and Christmas Island.

-- The second thing that comes to mind is its gigantic and reddish desert, with the Uluru or Ayer’s Rock as a star, a massive and reddish stone that has become one of the symbols of the country.
+- The second thing that comes to mind is its gigantic and reddish desert, with the Uluru or Ayer’s Rock as highlight, a massive and reddish stone that has become one of the symbols of the country.

 - And the third thing may not be so obvious to us, but we’ll probably think of jungles, because the northernmost part of the country is covered in jungles, in two varieties, a mix of jungle and rainforest in northern Queensland, and marshland jungle near Darwin, specifically in Kakadu National Park, famous worldwide thanks to the movie “Crocodile Dundee”.
 In Tasmania and the whole area of New South Wales, Victoria and the southern part of Western and Southern Australia we will also find spectacular forests, with eucalyptus trees that rival the great American conifers, reaching up to almost 80 meters high.